-Age related macular degeneration is a common eye condition having a problem with your eye’s retina.
-It happens usually when a part of the retina called the macula is deteriorated.
+Age-related macular degeneration is a common eye condition having a problem with your eye’s retina.
+It happens usually when a part of the retina called the macula deteriorates.
 With AMD person cannot see fine details, whether you are looking at something close or far.
 With AMD you lose your central vision.
 But your peripheral side vision will still be normal.
 It is a cause of vision loss among people age 50 and older.
-As AMD progresses, a blurred area near the center of vision is a common symptom.
-Researchers also have estimated that approximately 5 percent of blindness globally is due to AMD.
-Now the age related macular degeneration treatment in ayurveda.
+As AMD progresses, a blurred area near the centre of vision is a common symptom.
+Researchers also have estimated that approximately 5 per cent of blindness globally is due to AMD.
+Now the age-related macular degeneration treatment in Ayurveda.

 Types of AMD

 - Dry AMD - It is a quite common type.
 About 80% of people who suffer from AMD have a dry form.
 It occurs when parts of the macula get thinner with age and tiny spots of protein grow.
 You slowly lose central vision.
 It is an early stage of the disease.
 However, visual impairment from dry AMD can continue to progress year after year, eventually leading to significant vision loss.

 - Wet AMD - This type is less common but much more severe.
 This type occurs when the new, abnormal blood vessels grow under the retina.
 These vessels may leak blood or other fluids, causing scarring of the macula.
 The person may lose vision faster with wet AMD than with dry AMD.

 Causes of AMD

 Though the age-related macular degeneration causes are not much clear but are associated with ageing, studies suggest there also is a genetic component related to the disease.

 - The complement factor H (CFH), gene deficiency is associated with almost half of all potentially blinding cases of macular degeneration, research proves.